Eugleo/Eugleo/README.md

 # Hey, I'm Evžen

 While my personal website is being rebuilt, I'm using this as a substitute.
-To reduce duplication, all the technical work is [in my CV], while this lists some of the more personal things about me.
+To reduce duplication, all the technical work is [in my CV](cv.pdf), while this lists some of the more personal things about me.

 ## Personal values